 Her screen credits include The A Word, The Royal Today and Waterloo Road.

-This year she performed in ‘Combustion’ with Tara Arts and she recently finished playing the role of Ali in battle-of-the-sexes play: ‘Bitched‘ at Tristan Bates Theatre, London.
+She performed in Combustion with Tara Arts and she recently finished playing the role of Ali in battle-of-the-sexes play Bitched at the Tristan Bates Theatre, London.

 Reviews for Bitched